Why simple investing is good investing

 Option 1: Do it yourself through a broker

 You open an account with a broker like Bolero, DEGIRO, or Trade Republic, and buy ETFs yourself.
 This gives you full control and is the cheapest option in terms of ongoing fees.
 But you're responsible for everything: choosing the right funds, executing orders every month, handling taxes, and maintaining discipline over years and decades.
-We've written a guide to the best brokers for Belgian beginners if you want to go this route.
+We've written a guide to the best brokers for Belgians if you want to go this route.

-Option 2: Use an app like Curvo
+Option 2: Everything taken care of through an app like Curvo

 We built Curvo precisely because we experienced the difficulties of the DIY approach firsthand.
 With Curvo, you answer a few questions about your goals and risk tolerance, and we build a globally diversified, tax-optimised, sustainable portfolio for you.
 Investing is automated monthly from €50, and you never need to worry about rebalancing, tax optimisation, or executing trades.
 It's simple investing made even simpler.